 USA Truck (USAK) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the truckload carrier had lost 12.44% in the past month.
-In that same time, the Transportation sector lost 6.24%, while the S&P 500 lost 6.94%.
+Heading into today, shares of the truckload carrier had lost 8.84% over the past month, outpacing the Transportation sector's loss of 10.59% and the S&P 500's loss of 10.02% in that time.

 USA Truck will be looking to display strength as it nears its next earnings release.
-On that day, USA Truck is projected to report earnings of $0.95 per share, which would represent year-over-year growth of 90%.
+In that report, analysts expect USA Truck to post earnings of $0.95 per share.
+This would mark year-over-year growth of 90%.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 15.92% higher.
-USA Truck is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 15.92% higher.
+USA Truck is currently a Zacks Rank #1 (Strong Buy).

 Click to get this free report